-When the dams were built it was thought that hatcheries would produce "replacement" salmon and steelhead to make up for the loss of natural production.
+The widespread use of traditional hatchery programs has actually contributed to the overall decline of wild populations.
+When the dams were built it was thought that hatcheries would "mitigate" for lost natural production of wild salmon and steelhead caused by the hydro-system.
 Since then, our scientific understanding of what hatcheries can and can't do has grown by leaps and bounds.
 Today, we now know definitively that hatcheries can't substitute for wild salmon and steelhead.
-The Congressionally-established Hatchery Scientific Review Group stated this reality in no uncertain terms in 2015 in a report to Congress: